sborto86/project-IV-sentiment-analysis-api/README.md

 ### *api-use-example.ipynb*

-Jupyter notebook with examples on how to use this API and generate figures.
+Jupyter notebook with examples of how to use this API and generate figures.

 ### ./src/